 Talkwalker Analytics - influencer reach and engagement (simulated social media report template).

-To find out more about using influencers, check out Dan’s Ultimate influencer marketing guide.
+To find out more about using influencers, check out my What is influencer marketing guide.

 Now you understand why accurate reporting is so important.

 Feeling overwhelmed at the work involved?
 How are you going to create an awesome social media report?
 How will you find time in your crazy work schedule?

-There’s a heap of cool social media reporting tools on the market, all you need is the questions to ask.
+There’s a heap of cool social media analytics tools on the market, all you need is the questions to ask.